faceyspacey/redux-first-router/README.md

 And what about actually getting links on the page for search engines to see?
 > Use [redux-first-router-link](http://github.com/faceyspacey/redux-first-router-link).
 This package has been built in a modular way, which is why that's not in here. *redux-first-router-link's* `<Link />` component is simple.
 Review its code.
 Perhaps you want to make your own.
-All it does is take an `href`, pass that along to **Redux First Router** and call `event.preventDefault()` to prevent the browser from reloading the page as it visits the new URL.
+All it does is take an `href` (or action or path), pass that along to **Redux First Router** and call `event.preventDefault()` to prevent the browser from reloading the page as it visits the new URL.
 The net result is you have `<a>` tags on your page for *Google* to pick up.

 Why no route matching components like *React Router*?
 > Because they are unnecessary when the combination of actions and reducers lead to both a wider variety and better defined set of states, not to mention more singular.
 By "singular" we mean that you don't have to think in terms of *both* redux state *AND* address bar paths.
-You just think in terms of *state*.
+You just think in terms of *state* after you setup your routes map.
 It makes your life simpler.
 It makes your code cleaner and easier to understand.
 It gives you the best control
 React + Redux has to offer when it comes to optimizing rendering for animations.

 What about all the code splitting features *Next.js* has to offer?
 > They certainly crush it when it comes to code splitting.
 There's no doubt about it.
 But check out their Redux example where it seems to have a different `store` per page.
-That's greatly complicates how you will use Redux.
+I've asked, and they do merge, but it complicates how you will use Redux.
 If your app is very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
 The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
-You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) become be your best friends.
+You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) become your best friends.
 Everything else gets in the way.
 And of course **Redux First Router** stays out of the way.
 Straightup, let us know if you think we nailed it or what we're missing.
 Feel free to use github issues.

 Gee, I've never seen a Redux middleware/enhancer tool return so many things to use for configuring the store???